minggliangg/today-s-weather-in-react/README.md

    yarn
    ```

-3. Start the development server:
+3. Set up environment variables:
+    - Copy the example environment file:
       ```bash
+      cp .env.example .env
+      ```
+    - Edit the `.env` file and add your OpenWeatherMap API key
+        - You can get a free API key by signing up at [OpenWeatherMap](https://openweathermap.org/api)
+        - Replace `your_openweathermap_api_key_here` with your actual API key

+4. Start the development server:
+   ```bash
    npm run dev
    # or
    yarn dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Building for Production